FerhatYesilkaya/Queue-Updater/readme.md

 1. Download this project as a ZIP file.
 2. Unzip the file and place it on your computer where you won't accidentally delete it.
 Make sure the folder does not have multiple subdirectories.
+3. In this unpacked file, there is another file named `config.ini`.
+Here you can configure two parameters.
+More information is available under `Configurable Parameters`.
-3. Open your Google Chrome browser.
+4. Open your Google Chrome browser.
-4. Click on the three dots in the top right corner > Extensions > Manage Extensions.
+5. Click on the three dots in the top right corner > Extensions > Manage Extensions.
-5. Ensure that "Developer mode" is activated in the top right corner.
+6. Ensure that "Developer mode" is activated in the top right corner.
-6. Click on "Load unpacked" in the top left corner.
+7. Click on "Load unpacked" in the top left corner.
-7. Select the unpacked file.
+8. Select the unpacked file.
-8. After the initial import of the Google extension, once Rexis is open, the pop-up must be opened and the selection changed at least once (even if it's already set correctly).
-The fix for this issue is still in progress.
 9. You're done!

-## Pop-Up View
-When you click on the extension in the Chrome browser, a pop-up opens.
-There, you can select the queue that you want to update.
-The default is: `DACH - Service - IT`.

 ## Configurable Parameters

 In the unpacked file, there is another file named `config.ini`, where you can adjust two parameters:

-- `default_queue (Type: Text)`: Specify which queue should always be reloaded.
-Enter the name of the queue (must be identical).
-Although you can make this setting through the pop-up view (the first 8 queues in the Rexis selection list), since this setting is stored in local storage, it cannot be guaranteed that the correct queue will always be loaded.
+- `default_queue (Type: Text)`: Specify which queue(s) should always be reloaded.
+Enter the name(s) of the queue(s) (must be identical to Rexis).
+If you want to update multiple queues, you can separate the names with a comma.
+Make sure there is no space after the comma.
 - `refresh_time_in_minutes (Type: Number)`: Here you can specify how often the queue should be updated, in minutes.
 Integers or floating-point numbers are allowed.

 After parameters have been changed, the Queue-Updater needs to be refreshed.
 To do this, follow step 4 and you will see the Queue-Updater there.
 Click on the refresh button.

 ## Miscellaneous

 This is a temporary solution until an official version is made available.
 I reserve the right to discontinue or permanently delete this project from GitHub.
 Furthermore, I am not responsible for any misuse of this Google extension.